sharonchoong/svg-exportJS/README.md

 - Setting custom size for exported image or graphic
 - High resolution raster image, using `scale`
 - Including external CSS styles in SVG
-- Filtering out parts of the SVG based on css rules
+- Filtering out parts of the SVG by CSS selector
 - Exporting text in custom embedded fonts
 - Handling transparent background for JPEG format conversion
 - Exporting SVGs that are hidden on the DOM (`display: none`, SVGs in hidden modals, dropdowns or tabs, etc.)